aleenaabbas2003/running-jasmine/README.md

 ### **Setting Up WSL2**:

 To set up WSL2, you need to be running Windows 10 version 2004 or higher (Build 19041 or higher) or Windows 11.
-If you are using an older version, check this webpage or refer to the guide for Docker Toolbox in section 2.1.2.

 1. Open Command Prompt as Administrator:
    - Right-click on 'Command Prompt' and select 'Run as administrator' to launch it.